On two-dimensional steady compactly supported Euler flows with constant vorticity

-\item {\bf Stability}: If the rigidity result holds, is the corresponding trivial solution stable under perturbations of the Neumann boundary condition? \end{itemize}

-To this end, we will reformulate problems (\ref{e1.2})-(\ref{e1.4}) into new abstract forms, respectively.
-This is achieved by treating the constant vorticity $\gamma$ as a parameter and interpreting the boundary perturbations $\eta$ or $\xi$ as the solutions themselves.
+To answer these questions we reformulate problems \eqref{e1.2}--\eqref{e1.4} as abstract operator equations.
+This is accomplished by treating the constant vorticity \(\gamma\) as a bifurcation parameter and regarding the boundary perturbation \(\eta\) as the solution themselves.

-The main result for the problem (\ref{e1.2}) can be summarized as follows:
+The main result for problem \eqref{e1.2} is the following theorem.